-The National Institute for Materials Science (NIMS) and RIKEN are also participating as satellite organizations that will focus on their respective strengths in carbon materials and water/material surface science R&D to support the Center's R&D activities.
+RIKEN is also participating as a satellite organization that will focus on its respective strength in water/material surface science R&D to support the Center's R&D activities.
 A further collaborative satellite center (COI-S) led by the Japan Agency for Marine-Earth Science and Technology (JAMSTEC) will conduct research on water circulation analysis, prediction and simulation, and drive the social implementation of research results.

 Shinshu University values the mountainous natural environment of Shinshu, providing education and conducting research aimed at creating a caring society.
 The University has long worked with local industry and the community at large on initiatives aimed at achieving these goals, and we pursue original, world-class interdisciplinary research in line with our principle of working in harmony with nature.
 The Center of Innovation (COI) program is an R&D program driven by a national vision of how Japan should develop over the next decade.
 As part of this program, the Global Aqua Innovation Center aims to ensure that people throughout the world have access to adequate supplies of clean, safe water.
 To this end, we are focusing on the development of innovative desalination and water reclamation systems.
 Marshaling research capabilities of the whole University with a particular focus on nanofiber engineering and materials science (both key strengths of the University), the Center has also brought together research institutes and private enterprises to create an all-Japan organization for researching nanofiltration (NF) and reverse osmosis (RO) membranes, and for modularizing these technologies to develop systems for real-world deployment.
 Given the tremendous diversity in both location and purpose of such systems, we need to tackle our mission from many different perspectives, and we greatly appreciate the cooperation and support that we receive for our efforts to achieve these goals.